dl748/simple-scripts/README.md

     * path?: string - context path override for function

 ### runShell(cmd, args, options?)
+Runs a script using the shell (specifically child_process.spawn).
+Output is redirected to the current stdout, throws an exception if the process exits with a non zero error code.

 * cmd - required
 Command to run